equivalent/equivalent.github.io/_posts/article/2016-08-22-rspec-json-api-testing.markdown

 > HashWithIndifferentAccess is typo of hash that in which symbol keys
 > and string keys are considered same ( key `:id` is == key `"id"`)

+Then we are using built in `RSpec` `match_array` matcher to check if expected keys are present.
+This is supper helpful to spot an early API change (e.g. if a field was removed).
+Unlike `eq` matcher the order of items is not important.

-Then we are using built in `RSpec` `match` matcher that compares the the hash elements.
+Then we are using built in `RSpec` `match` matcher that compares the hash elements.
 Unlike `eq` matcher you can pass other matchers as arguments.